rosflight/rosflight_firmware/docs/user-guide/overview.md

 ![Arming FSM](images/arming-fsm-simplified.svg)

+The state manager also includes functionality for recovering from hard faults if one were to occur.
+If a hard fault occurs while the flight controller is armed, the firmware has the ability to immediately rearm after rebooting to enable continued RC control of the vehicle for recovery.

 ## LEDs

 The meaning of the various LEDs is summarized in the following table.
 The colors of the LEDs may change depending on your specific board: